DKIM Explained

 What is DKIM?

-DKIM (DomainKeys Identified Mail) is a tool for domain owners to digitally sign their emails.
-By adding a DKIM signature to outgoing emails, receiving mail servers can verify that the email was indeed sent by an authorized sender for that domain and that the email content has not been tampered with during transit.
-This helps to prevent email spoofing and phishing attacks.
+DomainKeys Identified Mail (DKIM) is a tool for domain owners to cryptographically sign their emails, proving to receiving mail servers that the email was indeed sent by an authorized sender.

 v=DKIM1; k=rsa; p=MIIBIjANBgkqhkiG9w0BAQEFAAOCAQ8AMIIBCgKCAQEAvtmKI514qtdqioxRnnONfX6aeDtepubwJP+nwuvNjnw8JRrVXqxaBpiQxN0Ngqm3Tr4fPkEVMdySnQX5mTMo/hUTQXAKromYgf1N2SnYy8EpA6I32ADoPDRSRl6R/3oqB+NlET2dGwU7cBHABBLBp+N2j8TVYPbi9Vw2OogClpBFDU8I3hIXz5L2gKM3fuDl8kGLS1P8pVbCTgq11IwBWLd47KEEWI3dH8Cva5hZcBsmRGoB80pySex5tee7DYVA/QFAuHGXAcnhfenMkAZlrPdlxVaUcUveFJqnkAEL7Bv5bSGQu8WrVsfXg6ifR2Hdk4DOuXZcYZNoG1RIINeezwIDAQAB